saleor/saleor/docs/deploy.rst

 .. code-block:: bash

- $ yarn run build-assets --production
+ $ npm run build-assets --production
  $ python manage.py collectstatic

 Then use Docker to build the image: